Mount St Bernard Abbey: Abbots and superiors

-The subsequent abbatial election was inconclusive and Norwegian-born Father Erik Varden was appointed Superior ad nutum (i.e. with the agreement of the community).
-On 16 April 2015, Varden became the eleventh abbot of Mount St Bernard, following a further election, becoming the first abbot to have been born outside Britain or Ireland.
-In October 2019, Pope Francis chose Varden to be the next Bishop-Prelate of Trondheim, in Norway.
-Varden's chief legagy at the Abbey is perhaps the founding of its brewery during his office.
+The subsequent abbatial election was inconclusive and Norwegian-born Dom Erik Varden was appointed superior ad nutum (i.e. with the agreement of the community).
+On 16 April 2015, Dom Varden became the eleventh abbot of Mount St Bernard, following a further election, becoming the first abbot to have been born outside Britain or Ireland.
+In October 2019, Pope Francis appointed Varden Bishop-Prelate of Trondheim in his native Norway.
+His chief legacy at the Abbey is perhaps the founding of its brewery as a source of income.

-In January 2020, the monks of Mount St Bernard re-elected Father Joseph Delargy as their Abbot for a third term in this office.
-Abbot Joseph resigned this position in 2022, and was succeeded by Dom Peter Claver Craddy as Superior.
+In January 2020, the monks of Mount St Bernard re-elected Dom Joseph Delargy as their abbot for a third term in this office.
+Delargy resigned in 2022 and was succeeded by Dom Peter Claver Craddy as superior.
+Delargy was appointed abbot once again in 2023.

 Notable monks

 A number of monks at Mount St Bernard Abbey have attained a measure of celebrity beyond the sphere of their cloister.
 Other than Blessed Cyprian Tansi or those who became abbots or superiors, they are summarized here.